imPBH/ProjetSQL-B2/README.md

 ```

 ### Migration script
-In this sqlite script, we transfert data from the old database to the new one while respecting the new schema.
+In this sqlite script, we transfer data from the old database to the new one while respecting the new schema.

-We start the script by indicating that we are starting a new transaction with the "BEGIN" command, we declare which tables we use and how we call them.
+We start the script indicating that we are starting a new transaction with the `BEGIN` command, we declare which tables we use and how we call them.
 ```SQL
 BEGIN;